mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 At that time, not only the insect, and the birds and pebbles, trees, but still past, present and future, also are ‘all dharmas’, ‘all sentient beings’; because you can observe them as your object, and also you can make [them in] question, what [they are].

-So science fiction, or the unusual beings on Mars or on other planets – as long as you can think of it, whatever it is – all are sentient beings.
+So science fiction, or the unusual beings on Mars or on other planets – as long as you can think of it, whatever it is, all are sentient beings.
 Only when you can observe it and make it a question – at that time, the creatures in Mars, on other planets, are ‘all beings’.
 But when they are not observed and not called into question, at that time they are completely out of question, [so] it’s not ‘all beings’.

 Do you understand?
 This is ‘all beings’.

 So if you say “I save all sentient beings,” that “all sentient beings” is what?
 It is not the heavens, okay? *[He chuckles.]* [It is not] the human beings after death.
 “All sentient beings” are something related with you and [your] thinking, observing and researching what it is.
 At that time, that is “all sentient beings”.

 So from this point, “I save all sentient beings” is – what?
 Well, look around your life.
 How many beings exist?
 Around you there are cushions, floor; you can see them.
 For those beings, we can help [them], one by one.
 We can handle your boots, and sandals, and your hair, and clothes.
 We can take care of them pretty well.
 This is exactly to save all sentient beings: because sandals, your boots, your clothes, are *beings*, ‘all [dharmas](glossary#dharma)’, which are observed, which are called into question.

 So, we should do it.
 At that time, it’s not necessary to think of something else, which is not observed and which is not called in question.
 From moment to moment, always there are some beings which appear.